 Combination Therapy for Better Outcomes

-For chronic hip cases, we often combine iPRF with red light therapy and a structured strengthening protocol.
-Red light reduces inflammation and supports cellular healing; targeted glute and core work offloads the joint and locks in the gains from the injection.
+For chronic hip cases, we'll often pair iPRF with red light therapy and a structured strengthening protocol.
+Red light knocks down inflammation and supports cellular healing.
+Targeted glute and core work takes load off the joint and locks in the gains from the injection.

 Treatment Timeline

-Week 1–2: Mild soreness as the healing cascade begins.
+Week 1–2: Some soreness while the healing cascade gets going.
 Most patients walk normally the same day.

-Month 2–4: Most patients reach maximum benefit from a single treatment.
+Month 2–4: Most patients hit maximum benefit from a single treatment.

 Frequently Asked Questions